GET IN TOUCH

 Other Contributing Factors

-Levy triggers also arise from failing to pay child support obligations, operating under a fictitious business without reporting income, or ignoring court orders tied to money judgment enforcement.
+Levy triggers also arise from failing to pay outstanding obligations or ignoring notices tied to money judgment enforcement.
 Each situation creates a perception of noncompliance and can accelerate action.
-Exempt funds, such as Social Security benefits and Supplemental Security Income, remain protected; however, proving eligibility requires a prompt response and proper documentation.
+Exempt funds, such as unemployment benefits and certain personal property protected under Chapter 231, remain shielded; however, proving eligibility requires a prompt response and proper documentation.

 Government Agencies and Debt Collection

 When unpaid taxes or other obligations remain unresolved, multiple agencies have the authority to collect money through direct enforcement.
-Each agency operates under specific laws and procedures, which often overlap in their impact on account holders.
+Each agency operates under specific laws and procedures.
 Recognizing the role of each agency helps taxpayers identify the source of a levy and understand available protections.

-The Department has the primary responsibility for collecting unpaid taxes under the state’s laws.
-It issues the final notice, imposes levies, reviews financial statements, and manages payment arrangements.
-District offices across Hawaii handle local enforcement and provide direct taxpayer assistance.
+The Department has the primary responsibility for collecting unpaid taxes under the state's laws.
+It issues notices demanding payment, imposes levies, seizes and sells assets, files tax liens, reviews financial statements, and manages payment arrangements.
+The Collections Branch handles enforcement and provides direct taxpayer assistance.

-The Department of Taxation details its enforcement powers and available resources through its Collections Branch, which outlines levy procedures and taxpayer rights.
-By engaging with the proper agency early, taxpayers can confirm exemptions, protect essential items, and address unpaid debt before funds are released.
+By engaging with the proper agency early, taxpayers can confirm exemptions, protect essential items, and address unpaid debt before funds are surrendered.

 Payment Plan Options to Prevent or Stop a Levy

 The Hawaii Department of Taxation offers structured payment arrangements that enable taxpayers to settle unpaid taxes without jeopardizing their access to bank accounts.
 These payment plans are designed for account holders who cannot afford to pay the balance in full but want to avoid a levy.
-Acting quickly to request a plan may also stop the release of funds during the waiting period, which protects individuals from immediate economic hardship.
+Acting quickly to request a plan may also stop the enforcement process, protecting individuals from immediate economic hardship.

 Common Payment Plan Features

-• Application process: Individuals may apply through Hawaii Tax Online, by submitting Form D-100, or by contacting their district office.
-A fee is charged when the agreement is set up.
+• Application process — Individuals may apply through Hawaii Tax Online or by submitting Form D-100.
+A processing fee of $50 is charged when the agreement is set up.

-• Refund application: Future state or federal refunds will be automatically applied toward the outstanding debt until the balance is fully paid.
+• Refund application — Future state refunds will be automatically applied toward the outstanding debt until the balance is fully paid.

 For larger debts or cases involving financial hardship, taxpayers may request a modified plan or explore settlement programs.
-These options require detailed documentation, including proof of income, essential expenses, and a certified copy of prior financial records.
-Providing accurate information increases the likelihood of securing an agreement that accurately reflects the taxpayer’s economic situation and prevents further disruption.
+These options require detailed documentation, including proof of income, essential expenses, and supporting financial records such as Form CM-2 or CM-2B, and the most recent three months of bank statements.
+Providing accurate information increases the likelihood of securing an agreement that reflects the taxpayer's actual economic situation and prevents further disruption.

-The IRS also offers long-term and short-term installment agreements for federal tax debt, with clear eligibility rules and fees outlined through its payment plans and installment agreements page.
+The IRS also offers payment plans and installment agreements for federal tax debt, with clear eligibility rules and fees.
 Both state and federal payment arrangements help taxpayers manage debt responsibly while avoiding levies, demonstrating cooperation, protecting exempt funds, and creating a structured path to resolve obligations over time.

 Hardship Releases, Exemptions, and When Debt Is Fully Paid

 A Hawaii bank levy can cause severe disruption, particularly for account holders already struggling with financial hardship.
-State and federal laws provide essential protections through hardship releases, exemptions, and automatic relief once the debt is fully satisfied.
+State law provides essential protections through exemptions and relief once the debt is fully satisfied.
 Understanding these terms helps taxpayers identify available remedies and act quickly to protect essential funds.

 Exempt Funds